 When rendering a node, Houdini will render all input nodes first.

 When called from the command line, by default Mantra will render all frames in the input nodes before rendering any frames of the rendering node.
 That is, if Node B depends on Node A, all frames of Node A are rendered before any frames of Node B (A1, A2, …, An, B1, B2, …, Bn).
-You can instead interleave dependencies (A1, B1, A2, B2, …, An, Bn) using the

 Houdini generally ignores the Frame range parameter on an input node when rendering dependencies unless the child node’s Valid Frame Range parameter is “Render Frame Range Only (Strict)”.
 In that case, Houdini will only output frames within the input node’s frame range.